Wangyida/pynote/vae/README.md

         Use convolution or not.
     variational : bool, optional
         Use variational layer or not.
+    softmax : bool, optional
+        Use the classification network or not.
+    classifier : str, optional
+        Network for classification.
     filter_sizes : list, optional
         Same as VAE's filter_sizes.
     dropout : bool, optional